-If you have a lot of equity in your home and prefer to borrow against it, you can also consider a home equity loan or a home equity line of credit, or HELOC.
-Home equity loans work line personal loans, as they have fixed interest rates, a fixed repayment timeline, and the same monthly payments.
+If you have a lot of equity in your home and prefer to borrow against it, you can also consider a home equity loan or a home equity line of credit (HELOC).
+Home equity loans work like personal loans, as they have fixed interest rates, fixed repayment timelines and consistent monthly payments.

-HELOCs, on the other hand, give you a line of credit you can borrow against similar to a credit card.
-With HELOCs, you’ll typically have a variable interest rate, which means your payment could go up or down as your account balance and rate fluctuates.
+HELOCs, on the other hand, give you a line of credit you can borrow against like a credit card.
+With HELOCs, you’ll typically have a variable interest rate, which means your payment could go up or down as your account balance and interest rate fluctuate.

-In addition to needing a lot of home equity to qualify, home equity loans and HELOCs come with an application process that is more involved.
+In addition to requiring a lot of equity, home equity loans and HELOCs come with an application process that is more involved than the one for personal loans.
 You may, for example, have to get your home appraised to qualify.
-On the flip side, they can also come with low interest rates and fair terms for consumers with good or great credit.

 FHA and Fannie Mae loans

-There are also two types of mortgage loans — the FHA 203(k) loan and the Fannie Mae HomeStyle loan — that can help you finance both the purchase of a home and the installation of solar panels and other upgrades simultaneously.
-You can also use these loans to refinance your existing mortgage and pay for your solar upgrades that way.
+There are also two types of mortgage loans — the FHA 203(k) loan and the Fannie Mae HomeStyle Renovation loan — that can help you simultaneously finance the purchase of a home and the installation of solar panels, as well as other renovations or upgrades.
+You can use either of these programs to refinance your existing mortgage and pay for your solar upgrades, too.